 International Students

-Please note that these visa requirements do not apply to US citizens who are currently attending a non-US institution and would like to study through WISLI.
+Please note that these visa requirements do not apply to U.S. citizens attending a non-US institution who want to study through WISLI.

-International Student Services (ISS) is a helpful resource for additional information for UW-Madison international students: https://iss.wisc.edu/.
+International Student Services (ISS) is a helpful resource for additional information for UW-Madison international students: ISS webpage – for Special Students at WISLI.
+You may email ISS directly with any visa questions: iss@iss.wisc.edu.

 Health Insurance

-The University of Wisconsin-Madison has mandated that all international students and their dependents residing in the United States be enrolled in the UW-Madison’s Student Health Insurance Plan (SHIP).
-International students attending any of the WISLI programs will either need to enroll in the UW Student Health Insurance Plan (SHIP) or sign the SHIP waiver.
+The University of Wisconsin-Madison has mandated that all international students and their dependents in the United States be enrolled in UW-Madison’s Student Health Insurance Plan (SHIP).
+International students attending a WISLI program must either enroll in the UW Student Health Insurance Plan (SHIP) or sign the SHIP waiver.

-International students should be sure to check their wisc.edu email address (or have it forwarded to another account) for any insurance- or visa-related communications from UW-Madison.
+International students should check their wisc.edu email address (or have it forwarded to another account) for any insurance- or visa-related communications from UW-Madison.

 Timeline

-Please apply early!
-The sooner you apply, the sooner we can work on reviewing your application and any next steps.
-In order to help ensure that your visa will be processed in time, all applications to WISLI must be complete and submitted by March 1, but please do apply earlier if you are able.
+All applications to WISLI must be completed and submitted by March 1 to help ensure that your visa will be processed in time.
 Any applications from international students received after March 1 will be evaluated on a case-by-case basis for the likelihood of being able to go through the visa process in time.

-(Note: The entry process for Canadian citizens is different than for citizens of other countries.)
+(Note: The entry process for Canadian citizens differs for citizens of other countries.

 Frequently Asked Questions